Anilpujar29/ecostore/README.md

 # EcoStore

-Use JavaClient to send data to your devices in ThinsBoard.
+Use JavaClient to send data to your devices in ThingsBoard.